searri/BrokerBot/README.md

 # BrokerBot
-A bot player for 3M's 1964 classic [Stocks & Bonds](https://boardgamegeek.com/boardgame/1590/stocks-bonds).
+A bot player and game logistics manager for 3M's 1964 classic [Stocks & Bonds](https://boardgamegeek.com/boardgame/1590/stocks-bonds).

 ## Directory Guide
 - **BrokerBotCloud**: Flask app to be run on an AWS instance